-Rhode Island is the smallest state in the country, but it’s near the head of the pack in one unfortunate category.
-Nearly one out of five drivers on Rhode Island roads lack any sort of car insurance, one of the highest rates in the country.
+Rhode Island may be the smallest state in the country, but that doesn't stop it from having one of the higher rates of uninsured drivers on the roads (at around 15 percent).
 Rhode Island road trips tend to be short and sweet, but residents should still know insurance laws and other rules of the road.

 Rhode Island Vehicle Insurance Requirements

 High rates of uninsured drivers go hand in hand with high poverty rates.
 Perhaps not surprisingly, Rhode Island has the highest poverty rate in New England.
-More than 14.3 percent of the state’s population were living in poverty at the last available count, according to the U.S. Census.
-And people are less likely to pay for car insurance if it’s a choice between that and keeping the lights on or buying groceries, according to insurance commissioners who oppose mandatory auto insurance.
+Over 13 percent of the state's population was living in poverty at the last available count, according to the U.S. Census.
+And people are less likely to pay for car insurance if it's a choice between that and keeping the lights on or buying groceries, according to insurance commissioners who oppose mandatory auto insurance.

 Who Needs Vehicle Insurance in Rhode Island?